th0r0nd0r/FallSafe/README.md

 Climb at your own risk.
 This simulation does not represent the real world, and there is no guarantee of safety in any climbing scenario.
 The safety of a fall is determined by many variables not taken into account here.
 These include, but are not limited to:
-Rock quality, placement quality, ledges, moisture, rock type, weather, wind, the price of bread, the brightness of your lycra, and what you had for breakfast.
+Rock quality, placement quality, ledges, moisture, rock type, weather, wind, the price of bread, the brightness of your lycra, and what you ate for breakfast.

 ## Sources